Jeangowhy/opendocs/mcu/Intel_80386_manual.md

 * * *

-### Note
+> [!NOTE]
+>

-_Depending upon the values of undefined register bits will make software dependent upon the unspecified manner in which the 80386 handles these bits.
+> _Depending upon the values of undefined register bits will make software dependent upon the unspecified manner in which the 80386 handles these bits.
 Depending upon undefined values risks making software incompatible with future processors that define usages for these bits.
 AVOID ANY SOFTWARE DEPENDENCE UPON THE STATE OF UNDEFINED 80386 REGISTER BITS._

 * * *